webpro-nl/knip/packages/docs/src/content/docs/reference/configuration.md

 ### `ignoreBinaries`

-Array of binaries to exclude from the report.
-Regular expressions allowed.
+Exclude binaries that are used but not provided by any dependency from the report.
+Value is an array of binary names or regular expressions.
 Example:

 ```json title="knip.json"
 {